 Articles and Documents

-- Heritage Day—October 26, 2019 at the Sanchez Adobe .
+- Ohlone Day—October 26, 2019 at the Sanchez Adobe .
 This event will celebrate the completion of the Interpretive Center and commemorate the first contact the Ohlones had with the Spanish Explorers of the Portola' Expedition and include a Speaker Forum – Discussion on Ohlone-Portola sponsored by the San Mateo County Historical Association.
+For complete details of this event go to

-- Ohlone-Portola' Heritage Day - November 2, 2019 at the Pacifica Community Center.
+- Ohlone-Portola' Heritage Day - November 2, 2019, 10am-3pm at the Pacifica Community Center.
 Commemorating 10,000 years of Ohlone settlement in San Mateo County and the 250th Anniversary of the Portola' Expedition sighting of San Francisco Bay.
-Join us for an anniversary hike (or carpool), food, fun, exhibits.
-View a historical display and see a short film "Fascinating Facts Along the Path of Portola."

 - Educational presentations to schools, groups, clubs and organizations will happen throughout the 19/20 year.
-A "traveling trunk" (First Contact) will be available through the San Mateo County Museum for rent.
+A "traveling trunk" (First Contact) is available through the San Mateo County Museum for rent.

 Articles, Documents, and Links